 Immediate Past Chair

-Since retiring from her role as Design and Marketing Manager for one of the oldest and largest manufacturers in the Jewellery Quarter, Christine continues to love the City’s industrial history and more specifically, the Jewellery Quarter, and is now a volunteer tour guide at the Coffin Works.
-She is also a Governor of a primary school in Highgate and has been part of Birmingham Cathedral’s Tercentary Committee, leading on the Heritage strand.
+Since retiring from her role as Design and Marketing Manager for one of the oldest and largest manufacturers in the Jewellery Quarter, Christine continues to love the city’s industrial heritage and more specifically, the Jewellery Quarter, and is now a Trustee of the Birmingham Conservation Trust and a volunteer tour guide at the Coffin Works.
+She is also Chair of Governors at Chandos Primary School in Highgate.

 Chair of Birmingham Trees for Life